-If you’ve ever wished you could spend your Venmo balance at your favorite lunch spot, you’re in luck — the money-sharing company now offers a Mastercard debit card you can use to make purchases or get cash.
-Issued by The Bancorp Bank, the card comes in six colors and lets you use money available in your Venmo account when you need it, instead of waiting to transfer it to an external checking or savings account.
+If you’ve ever wished you could spend your Venmo balance at your favorite lunch spot, you’re in luck — the money-sharing company offers a Mastercard debit card that you can use to make purchases or get cash.
+Even better, when you use the Venmo debit card at select merchants, you can earn some cash back.

-Venmo debit card features
+- Is the Venmo debit card safe?

 - Connected to your Venmo account balance